Axion Effective Action: Introduction

-In previous works, some of us have shown~\cite{Quevillon:2019zrd, Quevillon:2020hmx,Quevillon:2020aij} that axion models exhibit intrinsic ambiguities in their formulation and this has a dramatic impact on the coupling of axions to massive gauge fields.
-One of the main conclusion of Ref.~\cite{Quevillon:2019zrd} states as follows: when axion models are specified in a representation in which the axion has only derivative couplings to SM chiral fermions, such as in DFSZ-like axion models~\cite{Dine:1981rt,Zhitnitsky:1980tq}~\footnote{KSVZ-like models~\cite{Kim:1979if,Shifman:1979if} involve vector-like fermions, whose masses are decoupled from the spontaneous electroweak symmetry breaking, and the discussion is much simpler.}, some chiral reparametrization of the fermionic fields are implicit and lie at the root of the so called anomalous axion couplings to gauge field strengths.
-For vector gauge interactions, it is well-known that derivative couplings to fermions decouple faster than local anomalous operators, which thus capture the whole axion to gauge boson couplings.
-By contrast, for chiral gauge interactions, derivative interactions do not systematically decouple, ultimately because the gauge symmetry is necessarily spontaneously broken when the chiral fermions get their masses.
+In previous works, some of us have shown~\cite{Quevillon:2019zrd, Quevillon:2020hmx,Quevillon:2020aij} that axion models exhibit intrinsic ambiguities in their formulation, and this has a dramatic impact on the coupling of axions to massive gauge fields.
+One of the main conclusion of Ref.~\cite{Quevillon:2019zrd} states as follows: when axion models are specified in a representation in which the axion has only derivative couplings to SM chiral fermions, such as in DFSZ-like axion models~\cite{Dine:1981rt,Zhitnitsky:1980tq}~\footnote{KSVZ-like models~\cite{Kim:1979if,Shifman:1979if} involve vector-like fermions, whose masses are decoupled from the spontaneous electroweak symmetry breaking, and the discussion is much simpler.}, some chiral reparametrisation of the fermionic fields are implicit and lie at the root of the so-called anomalous axion couplings to gauge field strengths.
+For vector gauge interactions, it is well known that derivative couplings to fermions decouple faster than local anomalous operators, which thus capture the whole axion to gauge boson couplings.
+By contrast, derivative interactions do not systematically decouple for chiral gauge interactions, ultimately because the gauge symmetry is necessarily spontaneously broken when the chiral fermions get their masses.
 Importantly, non-decoupling contributions from derivative interactions can arise from the usual axial coupling to fermions, but also from the vector one.
 Both can be anomalous in the presence of chiral gauge interactions.
-In practice, keeping track of these non-decoupling effects is crucial to get consistent, parametrization-independent couplings of the axion to gauge bosons.
-Only with them one can match the results obtained using a linear representation of the complex Peccei-Quinn scalar field, in which the axion has pseudoscalar couplings to chiral fermions, and no anomaly-related ambiguities ever arise.
+In practice, keeping track of these non-decoupling effects is crucial to get consistent, parametrisation-independent couplings of the axion to gauge bosons.
+Only with them, one can match the results obtained using a linear representation of the complex Peccei-Quinn scalar field, in which the axion has pseudoscalar couplings to chiral fermions, and no anomaly-related ambiguities ever arise.